 Sway Bar Replacement Cost

-Keeping in mind you did a terrible job of joining back the suspension components, it is time you visit the mechanic.
+If you did a terrible job of reassembling the suspension components, it is time to visit the mechanic.
 Certified mechanics have vast experience in their field, so you can expect good results from them.
 Furthermore, you can use this chance to properly see how the suspension is disassembled and reassembled, so the next time you can save money and do a perfect job yourself.

-New ones can cost you $100 -$300 depending on your car.
-If only the bushings are being replaced the cost will lower down to $70- $100.
+New ones can cost you $100-$300 depending on your car.
+If only the bushings are being replaced the cost will be $70-$100.
 The labor cost is pretty cheap when it comes to suspension work.
 So, expect nothing more than $100.